Vaillancourt Fountain: Water feature

+On August 15, 2017, water was restored to the fountain as a test run, with the intention that it stay on until November, when the ice rink would reopen.
+The water has been dyed with the 'Blue Lagoon' aquatic dye to control the growth of algae and bacteria.
+The nontoxic aquatic dye attenuates the penetration of light into the water, and tints the water blue.
+The pumps failed in June 2024, leaving the fountain dry with an estimated US $3 million replacement cost.

 Demolition proposals

 Following the 1989 Loma Prieta earthquake, the elevated Embarcadero Freeway was so badly damaged that it was torn down, and was replaced by a boulevard at ground level.
 An architect hired by the city also proposed demolition of the fountain, but no decision was made.

 In 2004, San Francisco Supervisor Aaron Peskin renewed the call to demolish the fountain.
 The water supply to the fountain had been turned off for several years, because of California's energy crisis of those years.
 Armand Vaillancourt immediately pledged that he would "fight like a devil to preserve that work".
 Debra Lahane, a member of the San Francisco Arts Commission, said that "it succeeds as a work of art if it provokes dialogue and discussion.
 Art that engages the public has had a measure of success."
 Within a few months, the water was flowing again, and plans to tear down the fountain were abandoned.
+The San Francisco Chronicle's urban design critic continued to advocate for keeping it as discussion continued about the future of Embarcadero Plaza.